jamesnocentini/ReactNative-UntitledTodoApp/README.md

 ## Conclusion

 In this tutorial, you learnt how to use the React Native Couchbase Lite module to build a simple Todo application where multiple users can log in.
-As an exercise, you can try the following:

-- Instead of creating a database with a hardcoded name when the user logs in, create a different one for each user.
-By doing so, you can simply switch database between users.
-- Use a [local document](http://developer.couchbase.com/documentation/mobile/1.1.0/develop/references/couchbase-lite/rest-api/local-document/index.html) to persist the user credentials and check if the user already logged in on app launch.

 The final project can be found on [GitHub](https://github.com/jamiltz/ReactNative-UntitledTodoApp).